 David Rich's partner

 David Rich, 29, lives in a flat in East London with his fiancé Tamara close to their business Rich Landscapes HQ.
-However, David decided to jump ship to Wales to join Harry and his family when the lockdown measures were implemented.
-David told the Times: "I spent the week before the lockdown in Wales.
+However, David decided to jump ship to Wales to join Harry and his family back when the lockdown measures were implemented.
+David told The Times: "I spent the week before the lockdown in Wales.
 As soon as I got back to London I thought: 'There's no point me being here.'
 It was a lucky escape.
 Here, we can step outside and go for a walk and not see anyone.
 I was supposed to be going to Australia in a month to get married.
 My fiancée is over there now."

 Like this story?
 Sign up to our newsletter to get other stories like this delivered straight to your inbox.